coddingtonbear/benzo/readme.rst

 near the top of your editor as comments starting with the proword ``[Header]``.
-You can alter or add additional headers at-will; just make sure to keep the proword ``[Header]`` at the beginning of the line so benzo knows which lines to interpret as headers.
+You can alter or add additional headers at-will; just make sure to keep the proword ``[Header]`` at the beginning of the line so Benzo knows which lines to interpret as headers.

 Cancelling
 ++++++++++